ploxxxy/pamplona-future/README.md

 - Local PostgreSQL server and permission to create databases

 ### Installation
+Once you have Node.js properly installed, clone the repository and run `npm install` from the root of the project.
+This will install all the necessary packages.
+Now, we will prepare the database.

 Create a new PostgreSQL database and make sure you can connect to it with an account that has editing permissions.
-Then, clone the repository and create a new file called `.env` in the project root.
+Then, create a new file called `.env` in the project root.
 In this file add a connection string in the following format:

 ```
 DATABASE_URL=postgresql://[username]:[password]@localhost:5432/[database]
 ```

 To test the connection and initialize the database, run the command `npm run resetdb`.
-Once that completes successfully, run `npm start`.
+Once that completes successfully, run `npm start` to launch the server.

 ### Connecting
 Add [catalyst-mitm](https://github.com/ploxxxy/catalyst-mitm) to the installation directory of the game to redirect all traffic to localhost.
 When launched, the game should connect to your new server.